 *be careful not to leave your mobile phone on the table—it will get pickpocketed!*

 Paris isn’t only home to French food.
-It has vibrant North African and Jewish communities that lend nicely to its food culture.
+It has vibrant immigrant communities that lend nicely to its food culture.

 For Indian food, head to Passage Brady, closest to Strasbourg Saint-Denis and Château d’Eau.
 You’ll have your fair pick of spicy cuisine (unusual for France) with a covered hall of different Indian restaurants.

-For American food, (yes, sometimes I craved it), head to Berko on Rue Rambuteau (close to Pralus) for delicious mini cupcakes.
-They have really yummy flavours if you’re craving this American dessert.
+For American food, head to Berko on Rue Rambuteau (close to Pralus) for delicious mini cupcakes.
+They have really yummy flavors if you’re craving this American dessert.
 If you want a hot dog, head to Pat’s US Hot Dog on 56 rue du Roi de Sicile in le Marais.
 I’m not a huge hot dog fan but they were very good!
+If you want an upscale American diner experience, head to Schwartz’s at 16 Rue des Ecouffes.

 Low-cost dining in Paris